HDR Library Thesis Deposit Procedure

 Exemption is an approval granted to release the candidate from the requirement of having the full or entire copy of the thesis in digital format publicly available in ResearchOnline@JCU.
 The exemption may be in whole or in part, and is normally applied due to intellectual property or technical limitations, for an agreed period normally no longer than 12 months.

-It is a requirement that candidates deposit a fullelectronic copy of their thesis with the JCU Library as specified in the Higher Degree by Research (HDR) Requirements.
+It is a requirement that James Cook University PhD, Professional Doctorate and Masters by Research theses are received by the Library for deposit to ResearchOnline@JCU as specified in the Higher Degree by Research (HDR) Requirements.

 1. Depositing the Thesis